Trump administration family separation policy: Religious groups

 In response to a criticism of the policy by a cardinal of the Roman Catholic Church, Attorney General Jeff Sessions defended the policy, citing the Bible.
 On June 18, a group of more than 600 United Methodist Church clergy and laity announced that they were bringing church law charges against Attorney General Jeff Sessions.
 The members of the group accused Sessions of "child abuse, immorality, racial discrimination and dissemination of doctrines contrary to the standards of the doctrine of the United Methodist Church".
 The last charge refers to Sessions' "misuse" of Romans 13, which he quoted to argue that secular law must always be obeyed.
+The charges were dismissed in August 2018.

-All four major denominations of American Judaism oppose the policy:
+All four major denominations of American Judaism opposed the policy: